reqable/reqable-docs/en-US/capture/02_column.md

 This feature is supported in `v1.3.0`.
 :::

+### Application ID

+The unique identifier of the application.
+On MacOS, it is displayed as the bundleId of the application; on Android, it is displayed as the package name of the application; on other platforms such as Windows, the application ID cannot be obtained, so it is not displayed.

+### Comment

+Comment filled in by the user.
+Through the context menu, the user can write a piece of remark information to the record item.

 ### Address - Remote Ip

 Indicates the server IP address, which may be IPv4 or IPv6.